Advertise with Us!

 Note: - The affixed <div> starts from a particular location on the webpage and scrolls with it.
 However, after a certain mark, it will be locked in place, thus stopping scrolling with the rest of the webpage.

 So, that completes the list of 20 Important Bootstrap Interview Questions list.
-Hope you find them useful in preparing for your upcoming Bootstrap interview.
+I hope you find them useful in preparing for your upcoming Bootstrap interview.
 All the best!

 Looking to further your Bootstrap knowledge?
 Try these best Bootstrap tutorials recommended by the community today!